Faculty

 laney.margolis@dhhs.nc.gov

-Adjunct Professor | Department of Health Behavior and Health Education
+Adjunct Research Professor | Department of Psychiatry

 eneblett@umich.edu